Georgia Mountain Fairgrounds: History

 The Georgia Mountain Fair began in 1951 as a Lions Club project.
-The fair typically includes carnival rides, exhibits, a photography show, the Miss Georgia Mountain Fair contest, and live music.
-The fair has hosted internationally-known musicians such as George Jones, Tammy Wynette, and Kenny Rogers.
+The fair typically includes carnival rides, exhibits, a photography show, and live music.
+The Miss Georgia Mountain Fair pageant began in 1961.
+Winners go on to compete in the Miss Georgia/South Carolina Fair Pageant.
+The Georgia Mountain Fair has hosted internationally-known musicians such as George Jones, Tammy Wynette, and Kenny Rogers.
 Between 1989 and 1994, the fairgrounds was the home to Georgia's official historic drama, The Reach of Song.